 Last year, there was also one in Heidelberg, but it’s no more.
 But there are rumors from many places in 2020!
-There is a big chance to see a salsa marathon in London, Birmingham, Zürich, Frankfurt, Düsseldorf and/or Cologne.
-Looks like 2020 will be a very good year for social dancers.
-You should explore social dancing this year, fall in love and enjoy a lot the next year with us. :-)
+There is a big chance to see a salsa marathon in London, Birmingham, Zürich, Frankfurt, Düsseldorf, and/or Cologne.
+It looks like 2020 will be an outstanding year for social dancers.
+You should explore social dancing this year, fall in love, and enjoy a lot the next year with us. :-)

-Maybe you heard about more marathons.
-For example Istanbul.
-I haven’t been there but it’s very huge festival with dancing 24/7, workshops, several floors, many dances, everything.
+Maybe you heard about more marathons—for example, Istanbul.
+I haven’t been there, but it’s a massive festival with dancing 24/7, workshops, several floors, many dances, and everything.
 It’s not a marathon like the other ones I mentioned here.
 Maybe the social is good as well, but I haven’t heard about it yet.

 And there is one in Prague.
-It’s probably the first one to bring this concept from tango world to salsa.
+It’s probably the first one to bring this concept from the tango world to salsa.
 The first one was in 2010.
-First years were harsh, I was told, and the organizer improved it a lot.
+The first years were harsh, I was told, and the organizer improved it a lot.
 Nowadays, every detail is handled perfectly.
-Other marathons could take some inspirations.
+Other marathons could take some inspiration.
 But not the invitation process.
-The process is questionable and from my point of view, if you or your friends have problems to get your spot, well, do not despair.
+The process is questionable, and from my point of view, if you or your friends have problems to get your spot, well, do not despair.
 There are going to be more and more marathons and other social events prepared by amazing people who will gladly accept you.

-I enjoyed Berlin and Hamburg a lot and can’t wait for next editions.
+I enjoyed Berlin and Hamburg a lot and can’t wait for the next editions.